kyma-project/kyma/docs/kyma/docs/04-04-gke-installation.md

 ---

 This Installation guide shows developers how to quickly deploy Kyma on a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) cluster.
 Kyma installs on a cluster using a proprietary installer based on a Kubernetes operator.
-By default, Kyma installs on a GKE cluster using a wildcard DNS provided by [xip.io](http://xip.io).
+By default, Kyma is installed on a GKE cluster with a wildcard DNS provided by [xip.io](http://xip.io).
 Alternatively, you can provide your own domain for the cluster.

 ## Prerequisites
 - [Google Cloud Platform](https://console.cloud.google.com/) (GCP) project